ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 Packaging
 #########
-A Python package organizes and structures a Python library containing several modules and assets such as examples or binary extensions.
+A Python package organizes and structures a Python library, which contains several modules and assets such as examples or binary extensions.
 A Python package offers an easy, reliable, and comprehensive way to distribute and install a Python library on a variety of platforms and environments.